NASA-AMMOS/MMGIS/docs/pages/Tools/Shade/Shade.md

 - _Opacity_
   - The opaqueness to shade the shadowed regions on the map.
 A value of 0 is fully transparent and a value of 1 is fully opaque.
 - _Resolution_
-  - MMGIS downloads terrain data needed for the shading alogrithm.
+  - MMGIS downloads terrain data needed for the shading algorithm.
 Increasing the resolution improves the quality of the shade map and the cost of download and render speed.
 Each higher option is 4x the resolution of the previous one (i.e. 'ultra' is 4x more terrain data than 'high' and 16x more data than 'medium').
 To save on performance, if the resolution is 'high' or 'ultra', the Shade Tool will no longer regenerate the shaded map whenever any parameter changes and instead 'Generate/Regenerate' must manually be pressed.
 - _Elevation Map_

   - Specifies the terrain dataset to use.